wardle/hermes/README.md

 My approach to versioning is to run different services; I simply switch API endpoints.

+### Can I get support?

+Yes.
+Raise an issue, or more formal support options are available on request, including a fully-managed service.

 ### Why are you building so many small repositories?

 Small modules of functionality are easier to develop, easier to understand,